ralphm10/nfl-schedule/README.md

 This project combines the two!
 It is a simple Spring application that calls an API and returns the next NFL game of the selected team.

+## Work in Progress
+🚧 **This project is currently a work in progress.** 🚧

+Expect frequent changes and updates.
+Contributions and feedback are welcome!

 ## Getting Started

 These instructions will the project up and running on your local machine for development and testing purposes.